gtod/postgres-json/README.md

 * Any Common Lisp JSON library.
-[Yason](http://common-lisp.net/project/yason/) is a dependency of this project but you can use whatever library you like: see the comparison by Sabra On The Hill [JSON libraries] (https://sites.google.com/site/sabraonthehill/home/json-libraries).
+[Yason](http://common-lisp.net/project/yason/) is a dependency of this project but you can use whatever library you like: see the comparison by Sabra On The Hill: [JSON libraries] (https://sites.google.com/site/sabraonthehill/home/json-libraries).

 ## Status